monsoonmaelstrom/book2/book2.md

 “No magic,” he confirms.

 I’m in no position to try to find out about my own state right now with the way my head is throbbing.
+I try to open my eyes, but the light is too bright, and at exactly the wrong angle.

 *Shit,* I think as I remember getting into a fight with Liam, and storming off angry.
 Liam has no idea where I am.
 And if we both end up dead because I got mad that Liam told Commander Selby what he already knew, I am going to be so pissed at myself.